converged-computing/metrics-operator/docs/getting_started/metrics.md

        "all": /usr/libexec/flux/cmd/flux-broker --config /etc/flux/config -Scron.directory=/etc/flux/system/cron.d -Stbon.fanout
        "0": /usr/bin/python3.8 /usr/libexec/flux/cmd/flux-submit.py -n 2 --quiet --watch lmp -v x 2 -v y 2 -v z 2 -in in.reaxc.hns -nocite
 ```

 In the map above, order matters, as the command for all indices is first set to be the flux-broker one, and then
 after the index at 0 gets a custom command.
+See [pidstat](https://man7.org/linux/man-pages/man1/pidstat.1.html) for
+more information on this command, and [this file](https://github.com/converged-computing/metrics-operator/blob/main/pkg/metrics/perf/sysstat.go)
+for how we use them.
+If there is an option or command that is not exposed that you would like, please [open an issue](https://github.com/converged-computing/metrics-operator/issues).

 ### Storage